-Join me on a 6-day photography and adventure workshop in the stunning, remote and awe-inspiring Assynt and Coigach area of the North-West highlands where we will be wild camping high and low to capture scenes that will leave you speechless.
+Join me on a 6-day photography and adventure workshop in the stunning, remote and awe-inspiring Assynt and Coigach area of the North-West highlands where we will be taking to wild camping high and low to capture scenes that will leave you speechless.

 Stac Polliadh is one of the most prominent and climbed in the area but it is only a walk of just over an hour to the top.
 Suilven stands guard over Lochinver and is one of the mountains of the area which is so distinct and recognisable, begging to be climbed but rises to a height just over 2000ft.
 There are plenty of other mountains in the area to list, all with their own appeal and dramatic viewpoints with views as far as the eye can see.